 Role of Teaching Fellows: The TFs run their Recitations, approve all grades, deal with emergencies and so on.
 Go to them first with any problems.
 You will be assigned to work closely with a specific TF — your “assigned” TF — but you may ask other TFs for help as well.

 Exceptions: There may be a reason why you can’t adhere to class policies.
-For example, severe social anxiety may make being cold-called problematic.
+Severe social anxiety may make being cold-called problematic.
 A learning disability may make take-home tests unfair.
-Whatever the situation, please seek me out for conversation.
+Whatever the situation, please talk with me.
 I am sure we can work out something!
 I will do whatever it takes to allow every Harvard student to thrive in this class.

 Slack: All general questions — those not of a personal nature — should be posted to Slack so that all students can benefit from both the question and the answer(s).
 Please post your question in a sensible channel.